 After taking pictures, I edited the pictures to include my home’s features.
 It also included my email address and website information.

 I also created a Facebook page for my property being sold since it was another strategy to target potential buyers especially locally.
 This was not successful but I didn’t pay to promote the page.
+I wasn’t exactly looking for a quick sale of my home, so there wasn’t a rush.

 - Price Your Home To Sell (Obviously)